Have you ever heard the word Izakaya?

 Who can miss such a big business chance?

-In such a situation, some Izakaya began to offer simple meal with Saké and this style became very popular.
+In such a situation, some Saké shops began to offer simple meal with Saké and this style became very popular.

-Not only commoners, but also some Samurai were eager to be there.
+Not only commoners, but also Samurais were eager to be there.

 Because at Izakaya, they could neglect all the formalities which Samurai had to respect in official drinkings.

-The fact that they can eat and drink there at moderate prices was also attractive for samurai who did not have enough pocket money, as well as today’s wage earners.
+The fact that they can eat and drink at moderate prices was also attractive for samurai who did not have enough pocket money, as well as today’s office workers (salary man).

-As well as Izakaya, a bar called tachi-nomi-ya is very popular.
+As well as Izakaya, a bar called tachi-nomi-ya is very popular in Japan.

 It’s a “stand bar” in both name and reality.

-Although we have to stay upright and drink there, it is popular for its price and open atmosphere.
+Although we have to stay standing to drink there, it is popular for its low price and open atmosphere.